1970 Cleveland Browns season

-The 1970 Cleveland Browns season was the team's 21st season with the National Football League.
+The 1970 Cleveland Browns season was the team's 21st season with the National Football League and their 25th year in pro football overall.
 The Browns attempted to improve on its 10-3-1 record from 1969.
 The team would fail to do so, and they finished with an even 7-7 record and missed the postseason.
 This was the first season that the Browns would play the Cincinnati Bengals, their new arch-rival in the AFC Central.
-The 2 teams split their 2 meetings in the first season series.
+The two teams split their two meetings in the first season series.

 Season summary

 The merger between the NFL and AFL was complete, with the leagues now playing each other in the regular season for the first time.
 This was the last step in a four-year process that began in January 1967 with the champions from both leagues playing in Super Bowl I.

 To finish the merger, the Browns, along with the Pittsburgh Steelers and Baltimore Colts, agreed to move in 1970 from the NFL to the old AFL, renamed the AFC, to balance the leagues, now called conferences (NFC and AFC), at 13 clubs each.
 The merger had hit a stalemate when none of the NFL teams initially wanted to jump to what many of the old-line NFL people felt was an inferior league overall.

 Concerning just the Browns themselves, there was the situation involving Blanton Collier.
 Although no one except maybe the man himself knew it at the start of the season, this was going to be the last year for the venerable head coach.
 Plagued by hearing problems, the 64-year-old coach announced his retirement before the end of the 1970 season, which the Browns finished with a 7–7 record.
 Collier told owner Art Modell that he could no longer hear his players, and it was difficult to read their lips through new face masks that obscured their mouths.
 Modell tried to help by getting Collier to try new hearing aids and even sent him for acupuncture treatment, but none of it worked.
 Collier struggled during press conferences because he often could not hear what reporters were asking and answered the wrong questions.
 In eight years as coach, Collier led Cleveland to a championship and a 76–34–2 record.
 Nick Skorich, who came to the Browns as offensive coordinator in 1964, was named as his replacement in 1971.
-Collier had been on the job since 1963 and guided the Browns to the NFL championship a year later.
+Collier had been in the job since 1963 and guided the Browns to the NFL championship a year later.